PresentLocation/Art64X/200220/classNotes-w2c2.md

 - Access the syllabus here: http://www.art64X.com/syllabus
 - Acessible version is 100% content, 0% design.
 Look how inaccessible it is without design.
 - Takeaway: Design is important.
 Design gives content value.
+- We will review and work on the syllabus next week.

 ## End-of-week archetype activity
 - Pick next week's archetype